srikar-eranky/cse15l-lab-reports/lab-report-3.md

 ### Multiple messages added:
 ![Image](multiple_output.png)

 When running the server, the `handleRequest()` method is called.
-This method takes the url as an argument, and parses the url so that it can get the message and the user.
-It then prints out the message and the user in the format `<user>: <message>`.
+This method takes a URI object representing the url as the argument.
 There is one field in the class - an ArrayList of Strings.
 This keeps track of all the messages that have been added, and when the `/add-message` path is called, the ArrayList gets updated with the message that was added.
 Iniitally the value is `null`, but once the method is called, the value of the message that was added is appeneded to the ArrayList.
-In this case, the value of the ArrayList is `{"seranky: hello", "jpolitz: hi how are you"}`.
+In this case, the value of the ArrayList is `{"seranky: hello", "jpolitz: hi how are you"}`, after the program is executed.

 ## Part 2 - Private and Public Keys
 ---